DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/publications.md

 Here we list publications of staff and students working in the Neural Systems and Signals Group.

+For a BD Fulcher's full publication list, see [Google Scholar](https://scholar.google.com.au/citations?user=iQYJOW4AAAAJ).

 ## Group highlights

-See BD Fulcher's [Google Scholar](https://scholar.google.com.au/citations?user=iQYJOW4AAAAJ) for his full publication list.

 {% assign number_printed = 0 %}
 {% for publi in site.data.publist %}